-concerns for risk and

-consequences of flooding

-can be resolved.
-Measures

-to deal with Fluvial Flood

 Risk, Surface Water Flood

 Risk, SUDS Compliance and

 Flood Resilience may be

 required of an appropriate

 development and can be

 designed in.

 The Old Saw Mill is an

 historic building which

 needs attention for its

 preservation.
 It's change of

 use through a sympathetic

 renovation and conversion

 will preserve it for now and

 the future enhancing our

 built environment.

 The Old Saw Mill Site scored

 85 in the GNP Sustainabilty

 Site Assessment which is

 significantly higher than the

 score of 80 set for inclusion

 as a proposed site in the

 GNP.
 In The GNP Informal

 Consultation The Old Saw

 Mill Site received 36

 representations of support

 and 8 of objection making it

 a supported site overall by

 the community.
 The

 redevelopment of The

 Sawmill Site brings an

+opportunity to improve the

+visual impact of the site

+within this Special

+Landscape Area.

-opportunity to improve the visual impact of the site within this Special Landscape Area.
-The PC considers that redevelopment of this site brings opportunities of much needed improvement to many aspects of this site and should comply with the NPPF 2012 and its treatment of flooding.
+6.3 G4 Comment Systagenix site The PC considers that redevelopment of this site brings opportunities of much needed improvement to many aspects of this site and should comply with the NPPF 2012 and its treatment of flooding.
 Redevelopment of this site will lead to good planning outcomes for Gargrave.
-6.3 G4 Comment / Objection Systagenix site Your plan describes this site as having 'great potential' and notes that it has been 'flood protected' by the use of bund walls.
+Accepted.
+Policy and supporting text deleted 0.5 / Objection Your plan describes this site as having 'great potential' and notes that it has been 'flood protected' by the use of bund walls.
 Please note that this site is actually shown as being in flood zone 3b (functional floodplain) in the North West Strategic Flood Risk Assessment and we have no records of any formal defences here.
 Even if the site is defended adequately, and is not found to lie within functional floodplain, there is always a residual risk that the bund will breach or overtop.
 Our records show that this site has flooded previously.
-If this site lies within functional floodplain, the only development which would be Accepted.
-Following further discussions with officers from CDC on 20/04/2016 the GNPWG agreed to delete Policy G4 and the supporting text from the Plan.
-Policy and supporting text deleted see Table 1.
+If this site lies within functional floodplain, the only development which would be considered appropriate would be water compatible or essential infrastructure.
+The sequential test will be required regardless of Following further discussions with officers from CDC on 20/04/2016 the GNPWG agreed to delete Policy G4 and the supporting text from the Plan. see Table 1.
 No further change.